aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 The planner has no tools of its own, so the step that decides what to do cannot touch the database.

 Passing a step's findings to the next one as prose lost the part that mattered.
-A diagnosis says the failure is in `PwCalculation` 334407, and the next step needs that number, not a sentence containing it.
+A diagnosis says the failure is in a `PwCalculation` with a PK of 334407, and the next step needs that number, not a sentence containing it.
 The handoff is now a typed message carrying the node references the first step's tools returned ([#58](https://github.com/aiidateam/aiida-agents/pull/58)), so a second model never has to read a pk back out of prose.

 ### Diagnosing a real failure